This task is part of project07 which is due at 23:00 EDT on 2025-10-28.

 orientation.
 It should find words both

-list of strings representing the puzzle text grid, and word
+list of strings representing the puzzle text grid, and word is the word

 to find hidden in the grid.